 The fresher the fruit, the crunchier, sweeter and more nutritious it is.
 The best way to eat an apple is straight from the tree.
-Autumn is harvest time and it’s also the very best time to plant a new apple tree.
+Autumn and winter are the very best seasons to plant a new apple tree.

 Our gardens are getting smaller but that hasn’t stopped homeowners investing in fruit trees.
 Nurseries report that fruit tree sales have never been better as more and more of us opt for growing our own.
 It helps that we have the best ever choice of compact easy-care varieties than ever before, but we’re also re-learning some space saving techniques that have been around for centuries.